 I've been creating websites since 2006.
 When responsive web design was introduced in 2009 I was fascinated.
 The good old web now can support all modern devices and will support any upcoming device.
 I've put a bet on it and built a carrier in web design and development.

 During the decade I've always walked on the edge.
 Finding and integrating only the best methodologies, technologies, tools and aesthetics available which still support the experience for the widest audience possible.

 I've created my own stack.
 With concerns fully separated and each of the layers optimized.

-Content was treated as data (JSON); structure was semantic and also understandable by machines (microformats, accessibility, W3C validations); styling and tooling was always a struggle but manageable (Compass, SASS, Atomic design, BEM, Gulp, Webpack, Styleguides, Design systems).
-And the new aesthetics — award winning.
+Content was treated as data (JSON, Markdown); structure was semantic (microformats, accessibility, W3C validations) — understandable by both people with disabilities and machines; styling and tooling was always a struggle but manageable (Compass, SASS, Atomic design, BEM, Gulp, Webpack, Styleguides, Design systems).
+And the new aesthetics — award-winning.

 Proud come every year when checking webdev surveys: my stack is at least on par or slightly ahead of current best practices.

-SASS and mixins are still the most elegant way to compose style.
-They have a minimal cognitive load and they are free of strict rules found in CSS-in-JS.
+SASS and mixins are perhaps the most elegant way to compose style.
+They have a minimal cognitive load, and they are free of strict rules found in CSS-in-JS.

 Development experience is high — so page load times due to the large CSS file generated.

 No matter the tooling for optimization (minify css, uncss, etc.) SASS by nature it keeps adding large chunks of code to the final CSS file 2.

 That makes it unsustainable on long term.
 One has to think about using this technology with care and constraints in mind.